Has this happened to you?

 When the amount is too much for the kidneys, protein can escape, and cause bubbles.

-When you are urinating quickly and frequently, you might notice bubbles in urine.
+When you are urinating quickly and frequently, you might notice bubbles.

 That is because you have dehydrated yourself, and the end result is bubbles.